MattiaBarbiere/MattiaBarbiere/README.md

 <!-- About Me section -->
 ## About Me
 Hey!
 I'm a MSc student in applied mathematics with a passion for scientific computing.
 I love diving into both the theory and practice of math and computer science.
-Right now, I'm exploring machine learning and neural networks, especially how they can solve partial differential equations (PDEs).
+Right now, I'm exploring meaningful ways AI can help people so that my model can have a positive impact on peoples lives.
 I enjoy working on complex problems and creating solutions that mix math with computing.
-Check out my projects and feel free to connect if you're into similar stuff!
+Check out my projects and feel free to connect if you're into similar topics!

 ### Studying at
 <a href="https://www.epfl.ch/en/">